Family and Patients

-The mission of the Pediatric Oncology Experimental Therapeutics Investigators' Consortium (POETIC) is to promote the early clinical development of promising therapies for the treatment of children, adolescents, and young adults with cancer and related disorders.
+The mission of the Pediatric Oncology Experimental Therapeutics Investigators' Consortium (POETIC) is to promote and accelerate with equity the early clinical development of promising therapies for the treatment of children, adolescents and young adults with cancer and related disorders.

 The Pediatric Oncology Experimental Therapeutics Investigators' Consortium (POETIC) was founded in February 2003 by Dr. Tanya Trippett at Memorial Sloan-Kettering Cancer Center and Dr. Lia Gore at the University of Colorado Cancer Center to address the challenges of access of new therapies for children with cancer that has recurred.
 Using a think tank model to encourage innovative collaboration among physicians, scientists and other health care providers, a network specializing in treatment for children in North America whose cancer has failed to respond or recurred after standard treatment was created.